Wheeler Hall, Harding Center for Teachers

 (440) 826-3779 (fax)

-Rigorous and career-focused, our baccalaureate programs of study combine the strengths of a Baldwin Wallace liberal arts foundation with professional education coursework.
+Rigorous and career-focused, our undergraduate programs of study build on the strengths of a Baldwin Wallace liberal arts foundation with professional education coursework.
 You'll gain the knowledge, skills, technical competencies and perspectives to prepare you for today's diverse and complex educational environment.

 Real-World Field Experiences

 We'll have you in the classroom doing observations and classroom assistance within the first three courses in education.
 Before you graduate, you'll have over 300 hours of instructional experience in a variety of school settings, including urban, rural, suburban and parochial/private education sites, to prepare you for your first and subsequent teaching positions.